 - Flowers In The Attic was the Twilight of my generation (teenagers of the 1990s).
 It features children locked in the attic of a big, mean castle of a house and a wicked grandmother.
 Also incest.

 - Beautiful Creatures by Kami Garcia and Margaret Stohl — This is the first of The Caster Chronicles.
-It is YA fiction about a main character called Ethan, who has lost his mother and feels trapped in a tiny town.
+It is young adult fiction about a main character called Ethan, who has lost his mother and feels trapped in a tiny town.

-- Roald Dahl — Preserves the innocence of the child and retains the level of evil of the villain, but gives the child the means to save themselves.
+- Roald Dahl — Dahl’s work is popular partly because stories preserve the innocence of the child and retains the level of evil of the villain, but gives the child the means to save themselves.
 Daniel Handler has continued this tradition.

 - Anything Gothic for children these days tends to be compared to Daniel Handler’s Lemony Snicket series, even if there’s not much else really in common.

 - An example often compared to Lemony Snicket is The Incorrigible Children of Ashton Place, set in the mid 1850s.

 - J.K.
 Rowling uses the madwoman in the attic trope in Harry Potter, more than once, and many other elements from Gothic fiction, being the master borrower and remixer of tropes.